 The “Armata” universal chassis system also serves as a platform for over a dozen different tracked armored vehicles, including a self-propelled artillery howitzer and an armored military engineering vehicle.
 The MoD designates the T-14 as a third-generation tank MBT.
 It is one of the world’s first MBTs to feature an unnamed turret.
 The tank is also equipped with Malachit reactive armor modules and the advanced Afganit active protection system, although the latter’s precise operational capability remains unknown.

 The tank’s main weapon system is the auto-loading A82 125-millimeter smoothbore cannon.
-The 125-millimeter variant will be replaced with a more powerful 152 mm cannon in later versions, although this would reduce the T-14s ammunition capacity.
+The 125-millimeter variant may be replaced with a more powerful 152 mm cannon in later versions, although this would reduce the T-14s ammunition capacity and likely require a complete re-design of the platform.
 The main gun will also be capable of firing of anti-tank guided weapons.
 Additionally, the tank is equipped with a 12.7 mm anti-aircraft machine gun and a 7.62 mm coaxial machine gun.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 It has been obvious for some time (…) that the [MoD] has abandoned plans to mass-produce 2,300 T-14s by 2025, as was originally outlined in the 2018-2027 State Armaments Program.
 For example, already in October 2017 the MoD announced that it will upgrade T-80 and T-90 series MBTs and revise plans to melt down 10,000 armored vehicles by 2020 and keep 6,000 in reserve.